samikd/CorrectAndSmooth/README.md

      - On Products, the MLP (74%) is substantially outperformed by ClusterGCN (80%).
 However, MLP + C&S (84.1%) substantially outperforms ClusterGCN + C&S (82.4%).

 - In general, autoscale works more reliably than fixedscale, even though fixedscale may make more sense...

+## Cora
+**NOTE**: The current version of the code does not aim to reproduce the paper exactly - while we use (inside `adapter.py`, which downloads Cora from DGL and packages it for a submission to OGB) the standard train-val-test split of 140:500:1000, the C&S paper reportedly used a 60:20:20 _random_ split (see Sec.
+3).

+### Experiments
+- `python run_experiments.py --dataset cora --method lp` gives val/test accuracies of 0.698/0.707.
+- `python gen_models.py --dataset arxiv --model mlp --use_embeddings` gives val/test accuracies of 76.6600 ± 0.8796/76.9600 ± 1.0384.

+**NOTE** Other models (e.g., GAT+C&S) have not been tested yet.
+Most likely, those pathways will throw errors (the original code has quite a bit of code-duplication - not all pathways were modified to accept Cora).
+However, fixing them should be routine.

 ## Arxiv